Pardon me while I adrant, like I do.

-Have an idea.
-To work, all advertising and every individual execution needs a creative idea.
+To work, all advertising and every individual execution need a creative idea.
 Execution for execution's sake doesn't work.
 It's as pointless as Art for Art's sake, or as Paul Arden calls it 'a cleverly placed fart' . or as Morris Hite wisely said; "If an ad campaign is built around a weak idea - or as is so often the case, no idea at all - I don't give a damn how good the execution is, it's going to fail"

 Typefaces that are nicely blurred is not an idea.

 Running every Black Box filter you have on a picture in Photoshop is not an idea.

 "Adapt your techniques to an idea, and not an Idea to your techniques" as Bill Bernbach said, already twenty years ago.